bigcommerce/hello-world-app-python-flask/README.md

-# Bigcommerce Sample App: Python
+# BigCommerce Sample App: Python
-This is a small Flask application that implements the OAuth callback flow for Bigcommerce [Single Click Apps][single_click_apps] and uses the [Bigcommerce API][api_client] to pull a list of products on a Bigcommerce store.
-For information on how to develop apps for Bigcommerce stores, see our [Developer Portal][devportal].
+This is a small Flask application that implements the OAuth callback flow for Bigcommerce [Single Click Apps][single_click_apps] and uses the [BigCommerce API][api_client] to pull a list of products on a Bigcommerce store.
+For information on how to develop apps for BigCommerce stores, see our [Developer Portal][devportal].

 We hope this sample gives you a good starting point for building your next killer app!
 What follows are steps specific to running and installing this sample application.

-### Registering the app with Bigcommerce
+### Registering the app with BigCommerce
-* Create a trial store on [Bigcommerce](https://www.bigcommerce.com/)
+* Create a trial store on [BigCommerce](https://www.bigcommerce.com/)
-* Go to the [Developer Portal][devportal] and log in.
+* Go to the [Developer Portal][devportal] and click "My Apps".
-* Go to "My Apps"
+* Login to your account.
 * Click the button "Create an app", enter a name for the new app, and then click "Create"
 * You don't have to fill out all the details for your app right away, but you do need to provide some core details in section 4 (Technical).
 Note that if you are just getting